- Download our Moving to Oslo Guide (PDF)

 This area is full of designer boutiques, small cafés and parks.
 It is the place to find young Norwegian designers.
 Small, independent shops with clothes, pottery and handicrafts are presented, as well as second-hand book and record shops.
 Some chain stores can also be found here.

 This area has become known for its wide variety of affordable shops run by immigrants.
 They offer Oslo’s best selection of fruits and vegetables.
 If shoppers are looking for cheap fabrics, jewellery, spice, fruit and vegetable markets, this is where it can be found.
 Most of the stores are situated on Grønlandsleiret and Tøyengata streets, or on Smalgangen.

 Nightlife in Oslo

-As a city with one of the world's highest costs of living, both locals and expats mostly drink before going out (called “Forespill”).
-After dinner, there is usually a pre-drinks gathering at someone’s house and once everyone is warm enough, the party moves to a club.
+As a city with one of the world's highest costs of living, both locals and expats mostly drink before going out (called Forespill).
+After dinner, there is usually a pre-drinks gathering at someone’s house, and once everyone is well warmed up, the party moves to a club.
 Revellers often go to Frogner on the west side or Grünerløkka on the east side.
 Karl Johan and Youngstorget are also nightlife hubs.

 Coffee culture in Oslo

 Norwegians love coffee and drink it at home, at the office and on the go.
 Kaffebrenneriet, a shop akin to the Norwegian Starbucks minus the big, comfortable chairs, has a great selection, including homemade pastries and sandwiches.
 Expats will also find a fair share of French pâtisseries – Pascal and Åpent Bakeri are among the most famous.

 ►See and Do in Oslo provides an overview of the city's best attractions

 "The only thing that has slightly changed my way of life (considering the higher standard of living) is that it is particularly expensive to go out for a drink or a nice dinner.
 We still do it, just less often.
 Also, imported goods are extremely expensive."